Butterscotch and Banana Trifle with Madeira

 It's wickedly rich and quite wonderful – not for an everyday event, but perfect sometimes for those really special days.
 This is best made the day you want to serve it.
 I used to scatter the nuts on just before serving, but forgot them so many times that I now put them on directly after the cream.

 The best way to measure the syrup is to first weigh the saucepan, keep it on the scales, then add a 5 oz (150 g) weight, and pour the syrup straight in.
+You can also watch how to make Traditional English Trifle in our Custard, Meringues and Pavlova Cookery School Video on this page.

 This recipe is from Delia's Complete How to Cook.
 Serves 6-8